bentoml/BentoML/docs/source/guides/containerization.rst

 * :github:`buildctl <moby/buildkit/blob/master/docs/buildctl.md>`
 * `Docker buildx <https://docs.docker.com/engine/reference/commandline/buildx/>`_

-To use any of the aforementioned backend, refer to their documentation for installation and setup.
+To use any of the aforementioned backends, they must be installed on your system.
+Refer to their documentation for installation and setup.

 .. note::

-   By default, BentoML will use ``docker`` as the default container backend.
+   By default, BentoML will use Docker as the container backend.
    To use other container engines, please set the environment variable ``BENTOML_CONTAINERIZE_BACKEND`` or pass in ``--backend`` to :ref:`bentoml containerize <reference/cli:containerize>`: